-Family Sunday Drives: Minnamurra Rainforest
+NSW Family Sunday Drives: Minnamurra Rainforest

 EXPLORE: A walk around the park reveals its many uses over the years.
 Spot remaining cedar trees, so prized by foresters in the 1800s.
 Head downstream from the Minnamurra Rainforest to see the 1853 Kelly’s Cottage and its camellia tree, believed to be one of the southern hemisphere’s oldest.
 The land’s rich soil and water supply make it ideal for dairy farming – and you can still see the monument to Australia’s first butter factory in nearby Jamberoo Valley.

-And if your family enjoys cycling, why not ride the 22km Kiama Coast Walk instead?
+And if your family enjoys cycling, why not ride the 22-km Kiama Coast Walk instead?
 It’s also great for sturdy pushchairs.

-Stuff You Should Know
+Things You Should Know

 Budderoo National Park

-Operating Hours: 9:00am to 5:00pm daily (closed Christmas Day)
+Operating Hours: 9 am to 5 pm daily (closed Christmas Day)

-Last access to walks: 4:00pm
+Last access to walks: 4 pm

-Park Gates Locked: 5:00pm
+Park Gates Locked: 5 pm